Lake Nakuru National Park

 • Menengai crater, one of the largest volcanic craters in the world

-• Largest Euphorbia forest in Africa
+• Largest euphorbia forest in Africa